+all other contributions from the international community, we can help the right appendix people complete their long journey toward a future of hope and freedom.
 The people of Iraq and Afghanistan are helping to lead the transformation of the Broader Middle East from despotism to democracy.
 This is a generational challenge, in which elections are an important and necessary beginning.
 The freedom to choose invests citizens in the future of their countries.
-But as President Bush has said, one invests citizens in the future of their countries.
 But as President Bush has said, one election does not establish a country as a democracy.
 Successful democracies are characterized by transparent, accountable institutions of governance; a thriving civil society that respects and protects minority rights; a free media; opportunities for health and education for all citizens; and the official renunciation of terrorism and ideologies of hatred.
-On this last point especially, we will continue to insist that the leaders of Hamas must recognize Israel, disarm, reject terrorism, and work for lasting peace.
-Helping the nations of the Broader Middle East to make progress in building the foundations of democratic societies is the mission of the Middle East building the foundations of democratic societies is the mission of the Middle East Partnership Initiative, for which we are seeking \$120 million.
-We are also request-ing \$80 million for the National Endowment for Democracy to continue its good work in promoting lasting democratic change all around the world
+On this last point especially, we will continue to insist that the leaders of Hamas must recognize Israel, disarm, reject terrorism, and work for last partnership Initiative, for which we are seeking \$120 million.
+We are also requesting \$80 million for the National Endowment for Democracy to continue its good work in promoting lasting democratic change all around the world.

 The progress of the Broader Middle East is hopeful, but it still faces determined enemies, especially the radical regime in Tehran.
 Iran is a strategic challenge to the United States, and we have a comprehensive view of the threat that Iran poses.
 The regime is seeking to develop nuclear weapons.
 It is a leading state sponsor of terrorism.
 It is working to destabilize its region and to advance its ideological ambitions.
 And the Iranian Government oppresses its own people, denying them basic liberties and human rights.
-Through its aggressive and confrontational behavior,

-Iran is increasingly isolating itself from the international community.
+Through its aggressive and confrontational behavior, Iran is increasingly isolating itself from the international community.